cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/readme.md

 <details>
 <summary>Instructions</summary>

 1. Create a unique namespace in the container registry to associate the images you will load into the directory.  eg. Here we are using the suffix jd40  (John Doe, age 40) to provide uniqueness.
+Choose your own unique suffix.

     ```
     export CRNS=cas2019jd40